Filter Quotient Model Structures: The Case of Filter Products

+If $\emptyset$ and $1$ are isomorphic, then $\Fil(\Phi)$ contains only one object and is hence trivial.
+We will hence assume $ \emptyset \not\cong 1$, in which case the assignment $\Fil$ is evidently injective.
+We will abuse notation and denote the filter of subterminal objects in $\prod_I \C$ by $\Phi$ again.
 For the filter to be homotopically relevant the initial object needs to be fibrant.
-Here we will focus on the case of \emph{strict initial objects}, i.e.~initial objects with no non-trivial morphism into them.
+Here we will focus on the case of \emph{strict initial objects}, i.e.,~initial objects with no non-trivial morphisms into them.
 This will guarantee fibrancy (it lifts against all trivial cofibrations) and not being isomorphic to the terminal object (except in the trivial category $[0]$).

 \begin{lemma} Let $\cM$ be a model category with strict initial object, $I$ be a set and $\Phi$ a filter of subsets of $I$.
 Then the induced filter on $\prod_I \cM$ is a model filter. \end{lemma}

 \begin{proof} By \cref{ex:terminal object}, the filter is homotopical.
 Moreover, it is discrete by construction.
 The cofibrations and weak equivalences are $\Phi$-product stable, as the product with $J \in \Phi$, simply corresponds to projection $\prod_I \cM \to \prod_J \cM$. \end{proof}